-F or 22 years North Branch Nature Center has put people in touch with the sights, sounds and sensations of the wild within our capital.
+N orth Branch Nature Center has put people in touch with the sights, sounds and sensations of the wild within our capital for 25 years.
 North Branch Nature Center has become an integral part of outdoor recreation and learning in central Vermont, serving 10,000 visitors annually.
 Our 28-acre preserve of forest and fields is nestled in a gentle bend of the North Branch of the Winooski River, just two miles from downtown Montpelier.
 North Branch is firefly light sparkling in a child’s eye.
 It is a lecture hall where we learn the secrets of warblers and willows and weather.
 And it is a quiet place to walk or ski, swim or sit, or simply to do nothing beside the river.

 North Branch Nature Center is not a wildlife rehabilitation facility, and we unfortunately cannot accept injured animals.
 If you have an injured bird, please contact the Injured Bird Hotline of Vermont Institute of Natural Science in Quechee, VT at 802.359.5000 x212.
 For other injured animals, please consult the Vermont Agency of Natural Resources' Wildlife Rehabilitator Locator Map to find the facility nearest to you.